 Job and workplace stress is one of the biggest sources of stress in today’s world.
-According to the American Psychological Association (APA), about 70 percent of Americans cite workplace stress as one of the main stressors in their lives.
-And that stress extends far beyond the office; the stress from a job can affect personal or professional relationships.
-It can also impact health.
+According to the American Psychological Association (APA), about 70 percent of Americans cite workplace stress as causing significant stress in their lives.
+That stress extends far beyond the office; the stress from a job can affect personal or professional relationships.
+It can also affect your health.
 In fact, work-related stresses increase your risk of heart disease.

 What is one stressor you think you can change?
 Maybe it’s how you react to last-minute deadlines or how you respond when a colleague is late with something.
-Make that stressor a priority — brainstorm ways it could be resolved differently; decide on a game plan for change; then implement it.
+Make that stressor a priority — brainstorm ways it could be resolved differently, decide on a game plan for change, then implement it.

-Swamped.
-Overloaded.
-Overwhelmed.
-Drowning in papers.
-We’ve all been there, and it’s not a great place to be.
-To the extent you control your daily schedule, make your workload work for you.
+Make your workload work for you to the extent you control your daily schedule.
 Time-management skills are vital to planning, prioritizing, and completing tasks.
 Set hourly or daily goals, but be realistic.
 If there’s no way you will complete a project in two days, do not push yourself.
-If, in the end, you’re left with some extra time after completing your project, consider it a few spare moments you can catch up on email or get ahead on your next task, or fight stress with some deep breathing at your desk.
+If, in the end, you’re left with some extra time after completing your project, consider it a few spare moments you can catch up on email, get ahead on your next task, or fight stress with some deep breathing at your desk.

 They might have valuable insight or information that can help you do your job better and faster.
 In many cases, people will often respect you more for opening up and making your stress known.